lululxvi/deepxde/docs/demos/poisson.1d.dirichlet.rst

   losshistory, train_state = model.train(epochs=10000, callbacks=[checkpointer, movie])

-6)Predict values by using the Predict function of deepXDE as shown
+6)Predict values by using the Predict function of deepXDE

 .. code-block:: python